rust-lang/rust-wiki-backup/Proposal-for-closure-reform.md

 (That's a carefully-stated condition, because there are a number of ways to prevent this: ```&fn()```s can't be promoted, ```&fn()```s can't be called, ```&fn()```s can't mutably borrow their environments... each with different details and different degrees of feasibility.)

+### Custom smart pointers

+pcwalton has been thinking about custom smart pointers a lot recently.
+It would be nice if the language did not bless `@` and `~` in any way in regards to ability to create environments.

 ## Proposals

 There are a bunch of ways to clean up the closure situation.
 The way I see it, there are 4 major decisions to make, all orthogonal to each other.
 I list them in rough increasing order of controversiality.